webcompere/java-test-gadgets/README.md

     assertThat(somefile).isEqualTo("hello world");
 }
 ```

+> Note: the parameter name cannot be used to infer the filename here as JUnit 5 does
+> not know the parameter name, replacing it with `arg0`, `arg1` etc

 This can avoid us needing to load all the files into fields for all the tests.
 However, providing
 all the files as fields of type `Supplier` may be easier in the general case.